VishalHaswani/password-managment-system-browser-extention/packages/extension/README.md

 **_Note:_** *Chrome* should be used for development as Manifest V3 is not supported on Firefox.
 Have not tested for any other browser yet.

 ### Using ESLint
-1. run `yarn lint` to get details of linting errors in the src folder.
+1. run `yarn extension lint` to get details of linting errors in the src folder.
-2. Run `yarn lint --fix` to fix common errors, but do review changes before you raise PR.
+2. Run `yarn extension lint --fix` to fix common errors, but do review changes before you raise PR.
 ***

 ## Available Scripts